Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceLink.md

 LastHardenedLsn                :
 ```

-This command gets information about all managed instance links within the instance "ManagedInstance01".
+This command gets information about all instance links for the instance "ManagedInstance01".

 ### Example 5: Get an instance link using its resource identifier
 ```powershell